ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/artifact_building/index.rst

 You can also make artifact data files that contain subnational data.
 These files have all of the subnational data for a specific national geography contained in a single file.
-For example, if you ran this in the US, you would have one data file for each data keys, with a new column called "location" which would contain the subnational locations like "Alabama" or "Alaska".
+For example, if you ran this in the US, you would get data files with a new column called "location" which would contain the subnational locations like "Alabama" or "Alaska".
+Different national locations will continue to be stored in different files (e.g., US and Canada would be different files, each with a "location" column that included the states/provinces).

 Currently, the basic setup of Vivarium will make a subnational artifact, so no additional steps are needed.
 However, usually there will be some data keys